-About hundred years back, notable architect George Washington Smith, began the California movement known as the Spanish Colonial revival.
-Smith was a man who dropped out of Harvard to later work as a bond trader.
-When Smith became successful, he transferred to Santa Barbara area to lead a calm life and wanted to concentrate on his painting interests.
-However, he was surprised when he noticed that everyone loved the house he had fashioned, motivating him to keep making impressive architectural buildings for other people in California.
-He only used genuine materials from Spain and combined new and old world styles.
-Nowadays, Smith’s works are in high demand and are well regarded for their basic beauty and sophisticated design.
-He is known as a founding father of Santa Barbara, as many generations of architects have been inspired by his artistic technique.
-Kenny Slaught respects the strong attention to detail needed to design a structure of such artistic excellence.
+Almost 100 years ago, celebrated architect George Washington Smith inspired the California movement, the Spanish Colonial revival.
+Smith dropped out of Harvard and eventually worked as a bond trader.
+Once Smith became a successful worker, he moved to Santa Barbara anticipating a relaxing lifestyle and hoping to work on his painting interests.
+However, he was taken aback when he learned that everyone loved the house he had built, prompting him to continue creating architectural gems for the city.
+He only used quality materials from Spain and merged new and old world styles.
+Today Smith’s works are desired for their simplistic beauty and complex design.
+He is known as a founding father in the city of Santa Barbara, as many generations of architects have followed his artistic pathway.
+Kenny Slaught recognizes the keen eye and attention to detail needed to create works of such artistic excellence.